cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 > ## Plotting the final results
 >
 > [Here](https://cernbox.cern.ch/index.php/s/SPcoOLArZCFFupN) you can download a full `histograms.root`.
 It was obtained after 4 hours of running on a single computer.
+> When you click on the link, you'll be directed to [CERNBox](https://home.cern/news/announcement/cern/new-cernbox-user-interface), a tool to share large files, similar to DropBox.
+>
+> To download the file, click on the three (3) vertical dots by the `histograms.root` name in the tab near the top.
+Then select **Download**.
+>
+> When the file is downloaded, move it to to your `cms_open_data_python/workshop2022-lesson-ttbarljetsanalysis-payload` on your *local* laptop.
+Because this directory is mounted in your Docker container, you will be able to see this file in Docker.
+>
-Of course, if you have some available space, you could download the files (the size is not terribly large, maybe around 60GB or so), and run much faster.
+> Of course, if you have some available space, you could download the files (the size is not terribly large, maybe around 60GB or so), and run much faster.
 It contains all the histograms produced by the analysis Processor.
 We have prepared a plotting script for you to see the results:
 >
 > ~~~
 > python plotme.py